-If you still crave alternative results, DDG’s bangs feature allow you to directly search third-party sites and even other search providers.
+If you still crave alternative results, DDG’s bangs feature allows you to search third-party sites and even other search providers directly.

 Who Owns DuckDuckGo?

 DuckDuckGo was first launched in 2008 by founder and CEO Gabriel Weinberg.
-It is still owned and operated by Weinberg under the privately held company DuckDuckGo Inc. The company currently has 45 employees working behind the scenes to continue development of DDG.
+It is still owned and operated by Weinberg under the privately held company DuckDuckGo Inc. The company currently has over 65 employees working behind the scenes to continue development of DDG.

 How Does DuckDuckGo Earn Money?

-Weinberg’s original cash injection carried the company for some years.
+Weinberg’s initial cash injection carried the company for some years.
 In 2011, the venture capital firm Union Square Ventures invested in DDG.
-That initial funding round netted DDG an additional $3 million.
+According to Crunchbase, that initial funding round netted DDG an additional $3 million.
 To date, their external fundraising has generated $13 million.

 However, venture capital investments don’t make a company profitable.
 To create a financially sustainable business model, DDG displays advertising.